Orsted and Eversource Milestone: First Turbine Installed in South Fork Offshore Wind Project

 Illustration.
 Credit: Pixabay

-Denmark's and Eversource Energy's South Fork offshore wind project achieved a significant milestone with the installation of the first turbine, as announced by New York State Governor Kathy Hochul on Monday.
-This development marks a crucial step forward for the United States in establishing its inaugural wind farm in federal waters.
+'s and 's South Fork offshore wind project achieved a significant milestone with the installation of the first turbine, as announced by New York State Governor Kathy Hochul on Monday.
+This development marks a crucial step forward for the in establishing its inaugural wind farm in federal waters.

-The New York State Energy Authority (NYSERDA) stated that the project is poised to generate clean power for approximately 70,000 homes on Long Island, contributing to New York's ambitious goal of developing 9,000 megawatts (MW) of offshore wind by 2035.
+The New York State Energy Research and Development Authority (NYSERDA) stated that the South Fork Wind project is poised to generate clean power for approximately 70,000 homes on Long Island, contributing to New York's ambitious goal of developing 9,000 megawatts (MW) of offshore wind by 2035.

 However, the offshore wind industry has faced headwinds, with rising materials costs, high interest rates, and supply chain delays leading to canceled or renegotiated power contracts for several commercial-scale wind farms in the United States.
 The challenges are particularly evident in projects with operating start dates between 2025 and 2028.